 We hear a lot about slow fashion but what about slow beauty?
-It is becoming more main stream as we move into to more mindful living that this includes conscious approaches to buying cosmetics and personal care products.
+It is becoming more main stream as we move into to more mindful living that this includes conscious approaches to living including buying cosmetics and personal care products.

 What are the trends?

 These trends are reflected in everything: from a thoughtful analysis of one’s own food (read – Conscious Consumption -How To!), soft approaches to active life (yoga, pilates, etc.) and ending with embracing products mindfully made with natural, safe ingredients products.
 We seek stability, harmony, and emotional intelligence in each other.
 We need to look deep within and realize change starts in ourselves.

 Slow beauty does not dictate strict rules, but leaves a lot to personal discretion and personal responsibility.
 You do not need to rush through life or worry what will happen next.
 You just need to listen to yourself, your emotions, desires, and look at if ingredients are safe.

 - Caring for the skin from the inside through food purity and harmony of products.
 (Exclude fast food, reduce fried options, lessen sugar and salt intake, and drink lots of water!)

 - Caring for inner comfort by cleansing thoughts (there are useful affirmations to increase self-confidence, and keeping a diary, and working in master-mind groups, and much, much more, which increases, first of all, your self-esteem)

 - Caring for the body through calmer types of activity, which are selected only according to the internal desire (the main thing is regularity and pleasant emotions)

 - Care for beauty through the competent selection of products, both care products (we include meaningful thoughtful, clean living brand purchases) and decorative ones (we study our appearance and find a harmonious image that is consonant with the inner self)